Financial Literacy Basics

 Local governments — cities, counties, towns, school districts — fund the most visible day-to-day services.

-K-12 public schools.
-The single largest category in most localities, usually funded primarily through property tax.
+K-12 public schools are the single largest category in most localities, funded primarily through property tax.
 The exact share depends on how much state aid each district receives.

-Police and fire departments.
-Local emergency services.
-Mostly funded through property tax and general fund revenue.
+Police and fire departments cover local emergency services, mostly funded through property tax and general fund revenue.

-Local roads, sidewalks, snow removal.
-Routine maintenance of roads not on the state highway system.
+Local roads, sidewalks, and snow removal — the routine maintenance of roads not on the state highway system — fall here too.

-Water, sewer, and waste services.
-Often paid through utility fees rather than general taxes, but operated by local government.
+Water, sewer, and waste services are often paid through utility fees rather than general taxes, but they're operated by local government.

 The dominant local tax is the property tax, levied on the assessed value of real estate.
 A typical local property tax bill funds the local school district, county services, the city or town, and sometimes special districts (water, fire, library) that levy small additional amounts.